ArturAvelino/extra_tree_games_category/README.md

 # extra_tree_games_category

+A machine learning project with the extra tree algorithm and aiming to perform a classifier to determine games category based in his content.

-Data visualization with Pandas and Seaborn, create extra tree model with Sklearn and deployment with Flask.
+Data visualization with Pandas and Seaborn, create model with Sklearn and deployment with Flask.
 I tried to oversampling the data with SMOTE() and scale the data using StandardScale(), but I had the best results without using either of these two types of preprocessing.